Michael Kors makes high-end fashion statement with $2.2 billion Versace buy

 “The Versace brand has strong global growth potential which is untapped across all regions, particularly Asia and North America,” Cowen analysts said in a note.

-However, giving Versace fresh impetus may not be easy as luxury groups struggle to swiftly adapt to the fast and fickle taste of an increasingly younger customer base, analysts said.

-Michael Kors said it plans to grow Versace’s global sales to $2 billion globally, boost its retail footprint to 300 stores from around 200 and accelerate its e-commerce strategy.
+Idol said his group plans to grow Versace’s global sales to $2 billion globally, reach profit margins in the “high teens range” and open about 100 new stores as well as bolstering online sales.
 It also plans to raise the share of higher-margin accessories and footwear to 60 percent of sales from 35 percent.

+“Versace is terribly under-developed.
+That is going to change with the resources of Capri behind them,” Idol added, in a call with analysts, explaining that the group’s runway line would remain the main “focus”.

+He admitted that the brand’s reach was bigger than its customer base and that “we need to convert those metrics”.

-Versace does not disclose financial details, but documents deposited with the Italian chamber of commerce show it had sales last year of 668 million euros and earnings before interest, tax, depreciation and amortization (EBITDA) of 45 million euros.
+Versace does not disclose financial details, but filed documents showing 2017 sales were 668 million euros and earnings before interest, tax, depreciation and amortization (EBITDA) 45 million euros.

+“(In luxury) Americans are the opposite of Italians: Though not excellent in products, they are (excellent) in their approach to the market.
+The only risk is that they don’t give the product their due value,” said Giuliano Noci, professor at Milan’s Politecnico School of Management.

-Michael Kors shares were down 0.3 percent at 1443 GMT, after falling more than 8 percent on Monday when the news of the deal first emerged.
+Michael Kors shares were trading 1.4 percent higher at 1655 GMT, after falling more than 8 percent on Monday when news of the deal emerged.

 Fans fretted on social media about the red carpet favorite losing its appeal, while Italian politicians mourned the loss of another of the country’s cherished brands.